nathangiusti/Power-BI-Sample-VC-Repo/readme.md

 In this readme I will explain what each of the workflows is doing.

+The workflow used here is that when a pull request is opened, the asset (a report or a dataset) is deployed to our test workspace.
+When the pull request is merged, the asset is deployed to our production workspace.

+There is a folder for datasets and a folder for reports.
+Within those folders is one folder for each workspace these assets may need to be deployed to.

 For more details on the reusable workflow including additional configuration options, see the [Reusable Power BI Workflows Repo](https://github.com/nathangiusti/Power-BI-Reusable-Workflows)

 # Prerequisites